Databricks: per-user authentication (U2M OAuth)¶

 -

-- Paste the Host (your Databricks workspace URL) and the Client ID from step 1.
+- Back in the Datahub integration form, paste the Host (your Databricks workspace URL) and the Client ID from step 2.

 - Save.
 The integration is now ready for users to consent.